BestTimesToVisit.com Logo

 Aperitivo with a View at Rifugio Faloria

-Take the Faloria cable car up to this charming mountain hut for a classic Italian aperitivo as the sun begins its descent.
-Sip on a Spritz or local wine while gazing at the unparalleled panorama of Cortina and the Ampezzo valley.
-It's the perfect way to unwind after a day of exploring, and the changing light on the peaks is a photographer's dream.
+Take the Faloria cable car up to this mountain hut for a classic Italian aperitivo as the sun begins to dip.
+Enjoy a Spritz or local wine with regional cheeses and cured meats, all while gazing at the dramatic peaks of the Dolomites.
+It's a sophisticated yet relaxed way to experience the grandeur of the mountains.

 See all 7 things to do →